 - To export a report, while you are currently in the report itself, expand the top-right menu and click on Export.

-- On the export menu, Click on Details Only, Set the Format to “Excel Format .XLS”, and click the Export button.
+- On the export menu, Click on Details Only, Set the Format to “Excel Format .XLS,” and click Export.

 - The report will be downloaded to your computer and can be opened in Excel.
 Note if you receive an Excel Alert when opening the file that the file format and extension do not match, you are fine and should click Yes to open the file.
 (It is a known issue.)